ALWAYS KEEP ONE EYE OPEN –

 REVIEW post: ‘What is Shame’

-is suspicion, SO the lack of trust rests in ourself, by NOT using our intuition, observation, experience…. which results in a general sense of unease toward someone or something, but without proof (yet)
+is suspicion, SO the lack of trust rests in ourselves, by NOT using our intuition, observation, experience…. which results in a general sense of unease toward someone or something, but without proof (yet)

 — when you have no reason to think someone will do the wrong thing, but you don’t have a reason to trust them either.